How your students apply

 This provides details of who did what to the application at various stages of the process – e.g. when they sent their application, when the reference was completed, and when the application was sent to us.

 How you track applications after they’re submitted

-Our new adviser portal replaces Apply for advisers and Adviser Track for the 2020 cycle, giving you complete oversight of your students’ applications in one system, for free!
+Our adviser portal gives you oversight of your students’ applications in one system, for free!

-We will, however, be offering additional reporting packages for 2020 entry.View adviser reporting packages for 2020 entry
+We also offer additional reporting packages for 2020 entry.View adviser reporting packages

 Our system checks for fraud in applications and similarity in personal statements